yZipperer/item-api/README.md

   A product API for grocery data.
 This API will return information including prices, names, descriptions, ids, and even USDA nutrition information.

   ### By the Numbers:
-    * 11 total items
+    * 14 total items
+    * 2 categories
-    * $17.52 worth of products
+    * $19.44 worth of products
-    * 1197 total calories
+    * 1697 total calories

   ### Contents
     * price data in USD
     * USDA nutrition information
     * descriptions and names
-    * 5 fake products including:
+    * 14 products including:
       * fruits
+      * canned items